hot-meal/coding-guide/README.md

 ### IE compatibility mode

-If you need support for IE10 and older.
+Only if you need support for IE10 and older.

 ```html
     <!-- IE10 and below only -->